TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Classes
   Contains all PHP classes.
 One class per file.
 Should have sub folders like :code:`Controller/`, :code:`Domain/`, :code:`Service/` or :code:`View/`.
-  For more details on class file namings an PHP namespaces, see chapter :ref:`namespaces <namespaces>`.
+  For more details on class file namings and PHP namespaces, see chapter :ref:`namespaces <namespaces>`.

 .. index:: Path; EXT:{extkey}/Classes/Controller